 Admitted assets, if the buyer-lessor is a related party, or either admitted or nonadmitted assets if the buyer-lessor is not a related party.
 For purposes of this paragraph, related parties include those identified in SSAP No. 25 and entities created for the purpose of buying and leasing nonadmitted assets for the reporting entity and/or its affiliates.

+c.
+When cash or assets received by the seller are effectively restricted (in whole or in part) from being accessed or used to satisfy policyholder obligations until the repayment of the lease and/or such cash or assets (or other assets pledged to the lender under the terms of the agreement) would be forfeited to the lessor/lender (in whole or in part) if the seller terminates the contact, then such transactions A sale where the cash received by the seller has access restrictions does do not meet the definition of a sale for sale-leaseback accounting and shall be recorded as a financing arrangement as described in paragraph 39.

 Effective Date and Transition

 54. This statement is effective for years beginning January 1, 2001.
 The conceptual revisions documented in Issue Paper No. 161—Leases are effective for all new leases entered into, and for existing leases reassessed due to a change in terms and conditions under paragraph 11, on or after January 1, 2020.
 Earlier adoption is permitted.
 The guidance in paragraph 34 regarding commercial airplanes was originally contained within INT 00-02: Accounting for Leveraged Leases Involving Commercial Airplanes Under SSAP No. 22—Leases and was effective March 13, 2000.
 The guidance in paragraph 5 was originally contained within INT 04-20: EITF 01-8: Determining Whether an Arrangement Contains a Lease and was effective March 13, 2005.
 Guidance in paragraph 27 related to maintenance costs incurred by lessee was previously included within INT 09-05: EITF 08-3: Accounting by Lessees for Maintenance Deposits and was effective for periods beginning September 21, 2009.
 The guidance in paragraphs 17 and 18 was originally contained within INT 00-27: EITF 98-9: Accounting for Contingent Rent and was effective September 11, 2000.
+The guidance in paragraphs 33 and 39, clarifying the statutory accounting treatment for sale-leaseback transactions that do not qualify for sale-leaseback accounting and therefore must apply the financing method, applies to contracts in effect on or after December 31, 2026.